 So what gave Chapman this athleticism?
-Genetics and a less than comfortable lifestyle.
+Genetics and a less-than-comfortable lifestyle.
 It is obvious that Chapman has more fast twitch muscle fiber than most, it is obvious Chapman is taller than most and it is obvious Chapman has sharper motor control than most.
 He can thank God for these gifts.
-The less than comfortable lifestyle I mentioned is sugar coating what it must be like to grow up poor in Cuba.
+The less-than-comfortable lifestyle I mentioned is sugarcoating what it must be like to grow up poor in Cuba.
 This means Chapman was forced to live a young life that most American kids have no concept of.
 I am sure he was helping to feed his family when most American kids were just starting to learn how to play video games.
 This means Chapman conditioned his body to work hard at a young age which helped mature his athleticism.
 The lack of this work at a young age is what retards physical development with most American kids today.

 The Source of Perfect Pitching Mechanics

 Just because you look like Chapman, you dress like Chapman and you lift your leg like him doesn’t make you Chapman.
-Every young pitcher believes that if he can look like and act like an elite athlete then you will become one.
+Every young pitcher believes that if he can look like and act like an elite athlete then he will become one.
 This is not exactly true.
 There is a lot more to the equation than just looks.
 If you want to wear someone’s shoes, so you can live their lifestyle then you need to understand everything about that person.
 Here is proof that there is more to throwing hard than just pitching mechanics.

 There is a great story about Tim Lincecum and Lance Lampert.
 RedBull did a promotion where you could send in a video of yourself pitching like Tim Lincecum and the one who had his pitching mechanics would win a day with him.
 The winner was Lance.
 He was able to post a video of him pitching almost exactly like Tim Lincecum.
 Now, my question is if the fact that Lance can look like Tim Lincecum when he pitches is enough to win him a national contest then why is that not enough to win him a contract with the San Fransico Giants?
 This is the million dollar question and here is the million dollar answer, because he isn’t the athlete that Tim Lincecum is!
 He can’t move as explosively throw Tim Lincecum’s mechanics as Tim.